MontaineHOA/CCnR/index.md

-ALDARRA DEVELOPMENT LLC, a Washington Limited Liability Company, (uDeclarant11), who 1s the owner of certain land situated in the State of Washington, County of King, known as Montaine at Aldarra (hereinafter referred to as "Montaine at Aldarra"), which 1s more particularly described m Exhibit "A• and shown on Exh1b1t "B" attached hereto and incorporated herein by this reference In order to ensure preservation of the res1dent1al environment at Montaine at Aldarra, Declarant agrees and covenants that all land and improvements now ex1st1ng or hereafter constructed thereon shall be held, sold, conveyed
+ALDARRA DEVELOPMENT LLC, a Washington Limited Liability Company, (uDeclarant11), who 1s the owner of certain land situated in the State of Washington, County of King, known as Montaine at Aldarra (hereinafter referred to as "Montaine at Aldarra"), which 1s more particularly described in Exhibit "A• and shown on Exh1b1t "B" attached hereto and incorporated herein by this reference In order to ensure preservation of the res1dent1al environment at Montaine at Aldarra, Declarant agrees and covenants that all land and improvements now ex1st1ng or hereafter constructed thereon shall be held, sold, conveyed